hanabi/hanabi.github.io/Reference.md

   * Alice knows that the team was not in a dire situation or anything, so the only explanation is that she must have the other copy of the red 4.
   * Alice writes "r4?" *Elimination Notes* on slots 2, 3, 4, and 5.
 (It can't be on slot 1, since that is the card she just drew.)
   * Bob clues Alice blue, which touches slots 1, 2, 3, and 4.
 (This is a *Play Clue* on slot 1.)
+  * Alice writes a note of "blue 1" on slot 1.
-  * Alice erases her *Elimination Notes* from slots 2, 3, and 4.
+  * Alice erases her *Elimination Notes* for the red 4 from slots 2, 3, and 4.
   * The only card left with an *Elimination Note* is slot 5.
   * Alice can now blind-play the red 4 when it gets to her turn as an *Elimination Blind-Play*.
-* Note that players should not always make *Elimination Notes* when they discard a playable card.
-In some cases, games can be extremely busy, leaving no reasonable way to get the playable card.
-Players must just their best judgment and account for this.

 ### The Elimination Play Clue